 My BPMessentials BPMN Method and Style course is the world leader in BPMN training and certification.
-Since it began in 2007, we have trained thousands of business analysts, business architects, BPM consultants, and process engineers around the globe in the right way to do process modeling, and nearly 1100 have passed our rigorous certification.
+Since it began in 2007, we have trained thousands of business analysts, business architects, BPM consultants, and process engineers around the globe in the right way to do process modeling, and over 1300 have passed our rigorous certification.
 Today the training is offered in a variety of delivery formats and on a choice of BPMN tools, all following the same Method and Style approach.

 Method and Style does more than teach the vocabulary of BPMN – the meaning of the shapes and symbols.
 It also provides a methodology for creating consistently well-structured models that are clear, complete, and shareable between business and IT, and teaches important elements of BPMN style that ensure the process logic is communicated unambiguously from the diagram on its own.
 The approach is described in detail in my book BPMN Method and Style, 2nd Edition, with BPMN Implementer’s Guide, the most popular BPMN 2.0 book on the market, and the training shows you how to put it into practice.